 Figure 2.
-Growing season precipitation totals in Cheyenne, WY (1984-2015; Apr-Sept); followed by spring and summer components
+Growing season precipitation totals in Cheyenne, WY (1984-2016; Apr-Sept); followed by spring and summer components

 Figure 3.
-Growing season monthly temperature means in Cheyenne, WY (1984-2015; Apr-Sept), followed by spring and summer means
+Growing season monthly temperature means in Cheyenne, WY (1984-2016; Apr-Sept), followed by spring and summer means

-Characterization of WAFB climate conditions and their influence on Colorado butterfly plant are complicated by extreme short-term weather events.
-For example, the start of Colorado butterfly plant monitoring was preceded by a flood on August 1, 1985 that was classified as a 100-year event (USDI Geological Survey 1989).
-In the City of Cheyenne, downstream of Colorado butterfly plant habitat, rainfall levels exceeded 17.8 cm (7 in; USDI Geological Survey 1989).
-Only 7.6-10.2 cm (3-4 inches) of rain fell on WAFB that day.
+Characterization of SAFB climate conditions and their influence on COBP are complicated by extreme short-term weather events.
+For example, the start of COBP monitoring was preceded by a flood on August 1, 1985 that was classified as a 100-year flood event (USDI Geological Survey 1989).
+In the City of Cheyenne, downstream of COBP habitat, rainfall levels exceeded 17.8 cm (7 in; USDI Geological Survey 1989).
+Only 7.6-10.2 cm (3-4 inches) of rain fell on WAFB that day but the flood brough high volumes of water down Crow Creek.
 The flood matted vegetation and deposited alluvium on Crow Creek, but not on the tributaries (Rocky Mountain Heritage Task Force 1987).
 There was a minor spring flood in 1995, a minor but prolonged flood event in June 1999 (Munk 1999), and a minor flood event in July 2001 (Burgess et al. 2005).
 Summer flooding is associated with storm cell events and spring flooding is associated with high winter snowpack.
 Floods are described as part of the natural disturbance regime (Fertig 2001).
 The three creeks are not equally affected by flood events due to watershed and streamflow differences.

 There are also localized weather events associated with storm cells that can affect parts of the population differently.
-In 2011, heavy hail damage to Colorado butterfly plants was noted in the Unnamed Creek subpopulation at the start of monitoring, whereas plants were healthy and undamaged at the time of the previous training visit two weeks earlier.
+In 2011, heavy hail damage to COBP was noted in the Unnamed Creek subpopulation at the start of monitoring, whereas plants were healthy and undamaged at the time of the previous training visit two weeks earlier.
 There were many broken flowering stems and branches, including some plants with no intact flowering stems remaining.
 The damage did not kill plants on the Unnamed Creek, but may have prevented maturation of flowers and fruits associated with at least half of the reproductive potential that year.
 There was no similar damage among plants on Crow or Diamond Creeks.
 The damage was apparently caused by a severe hail event on 24 July that caused hail damage on WAFB and in Cheyenne.